2019 is hyped to be the year of artificial intelligence.

 Why are people obsessed with A.I., and why has it gained so much popularity in recent years?

 Throughout time, humans have been attempting to create tools and machines that make life easier.
 Cavemen created axes, cutting implements, and weapons for hunting and cleaning their food.
-Later, the plow was created and used with mules and oxen to cultivate crops.
-The watermill was invented to create faster, easier energy from naturally running water.
+Later, people invented and utilized the plow with mules and oxen to cultivate crops.
+They also created the watermill to harness faster and more convenient energy from naturally flowing water.
 Fast-forward to the industrial revolution, and we see the steam engine, the locomotive, electric generators, typewriters, and more.

 Basically, humans want to outsource their work and troubles wherever they can.
 We want what we do for work (and play) to be faster, easier, cheaper, and overall better.

 This brings us to the invention of the computer and the Internet.
 Humans continued to take the need for faster, better, stronger to its maximum limits.
-Combined, technology and the World Wide Web now have the potential to reroute nearly all of the intelligence, know-how, and discovery we humans have acquired and need for our everyday lives … so that it can be handed over to machines.
+Together, technology and the World Wide Web possess the capability to redirect almost all the intelligence, knowledge, and insights humanity has amassed and relies on in daily life, transferring it to machines.

 This may sound like the absolute dreariest definition of what A.I. really is, and perhaps that is so.
 Still, it’s true that not everyone is exuberant by the widespread implementation of artificial intelligence and automation.